torvalds/linux/Documentation/process/submitting-patches.rst

 As is frequently quoted on the mailing list::

   A: http://en.wikipedia.org/wiki/Top_post
-  Q: Were do I find info about this thing called top-posting?
+  Q: Where do I find info about this thing called top-posting?
   A: Because it messes up the order in which people normally read text.
   Q: Why is top-posting such a bad thing?
   A: Top-posting.